Tsuzat/DS/README.md

 ## Installation

-You can download the `.zip` file from releases.
+You can download the [`installer`](https://github.com/Tsuzat/DLDS/releases/download/v.0.0.1-alpha/dlds_setup.exe) or `dlds.zip` file from [releases](https://github.com/Tsuzat/DLDS/releases).
 Currently, the project is under development and is not ready for production, so you may to face some bugs.
 Which are recommended to be reported in the issues section.